billwiliams/NLP/parts_of_speech/README.md

 In order  to compute equation 2, we  will create an `emission_counts` dictionary where
 - The keys are `(tag, word)`
 - The values are the number of times that pair showed up in the  training set.

+#### Tag counts

+The last dictionary we compute is the `tag_counts` dictionary.
+- The key is the tag
+- The value is the number of times each tag appeared.